Tennessee Labor Laws: Everything You Need to Know

 - An employer who falsifies wages for a new employee will be guilty of a Class C misdemeanor punishable by up to 30 days in jail and a maximum $50 fine.

 - An employer who fails to pay wages to employees is guilty of a Class B misdemeanor, which is punishable by up to 6 months in jail and a maximum $500 fine.
 A civil penalty of $500 to $1,000 can be incurred for each offense.

 If you need help learning more about your rights under the Tennessee labor laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.